JasonSanford/tilescraping/README.md

 #### Mapbox Studio to MBTiles

 Scrape a vector tiles style and store in MBTiles.
 This will fail on any styles that utilize Mapbox studio fonts.
-An [upcoming release](https://github.com/mapbox/mapbox-studio/issues/395#issuecomment-61421362) might have custom fonts, so you'll want to use those probably.
+You can work around this by using custom fonts.

 ```bash
 npm install -g tl mbtiles tilelive-tmstyle tilelive-mapbox